New Zealand property bubble: March 2021 reform

 Treasury recommended that the Bright Line Test be extended from five to twenty years, double that than what was eventually implemented.
 Both Inland Revenue and Treasury urged that the government not abolish the interest rate deduction.

+Later in the year, a bipartisan agreement on Medium-Density Residential Standards (MDRS) was drafted and signed by the Labour and National Parties in Parliament to relax urban density rules.
+The new rules would allow houses up to three storeys to be built in existing areas, without the need for a resource consent.
+Two years later however, the National Party backed out of the agreement, claiming their own housing policy was "more ambitious and allowed discretion and flexibility for councils.".